-Strewn about the cage were bits of meat, bones and fur.
+Strewn about the cage were bits of meat, bones, and fur.
 The dog house was too small for Gilligan to fit in and other than a small child’s play picnic table he had nowhere to escape the weather.
 He was forced to sleep in the open and surrounded by filth.

 Because Gilligan’s cage was so small there was not enough room for Big Cat Rescuers to enter it with nets and a crate.
-So using wire that they had brought, they constructed a secondary enclosure to the door of his and inside placed the crate filled with soft dry hay.
-Gilligan was unsure about this new crate and despite its appeal of warmth and dryness he refused to enter it.
+So using a wire that they had brought, they constructed a secondary enclosure to the door of his and inside placed the crate filled with soft dry hay.
+Gilligan was unsure about this new crate and despite its appeal of warmth and dryness, he refused to enter it.
 He was left to contemplate entering the crate on his own while Big Cat Rescuers moved on to try and catch Skipper.

 After Skipper was captured and carried to the Big Cat Rescue trailer, Gilligan had still refused to enter the crate.
-With no other options he was sedated with a blow dart.
+With no other options, he was sedated with a blow dart.
 He quickly fell asleep and Dr. Justin did a full exam.
-After the exam he was gently placed in the crate and given the reversal agent for the tranquilizer.
+After the exam, he was gently placed in the crate and given the reversal agent for the tranquilizer.

 When he awoke he was in a soft bed of hay being loaded into the trailer for his long trip back to Tampa.